 It helps to get a thorough physical before we leave.
 This way you can feel confident that your dog is in peak health before you travel to the unknown and without a regular, known vet to immediately take your dog to.

-Start small and build up your dog's car legs.
+Start small and build up your dog's car rides.
 Start with nearby daily short car rides to work or the park.
 Then gradually build up to hour-long car rides to fun places like to a lake or another park.
 Usually, within an hour from any major city is a nice mountain, river, or lake that would be a great day trip.
 If your dog has not been on many long car trips, make a point to knock one or two that last 5 to 10 hours in duration.

 Mental, Emotional, and Physical Toll on Dog